hellowhirl/mastering-git/README.md

   - add some issues to a milestone and then see how much we have progressed towards that milestone
 - From Issues tab we can create a milestone with description, set a due date, and then assign it to an issue
   - when the issue is closed then the % completion will reflect in the milestone

+### Contributing to Open-source Projects

+2 ways:

+- create a new issue from issues that we want to work on (feature/bug/etc.)
+- we can go to Issues on GH and select an existing issue

+Since we do not have push access to somoene else's repository we need to `Fork` it

+- GH will take a complete copy of the repo and put it in our account